KatamariJr/gorm.io/pages/docs/many_to_many.md

 {% note warn %}
 **NOTE:**
-Some databases only allow create database foreign keys that reference on a field having unique index, so you need to specify the `unique index` tag if you are creating database foreign keys when migrating
+Some databases only allow creating database foreign keys that reference on a field having unique index, so you need to specify the `unique index` tag if you are creating database foreign keys when migrating
 {% endnote %}

 ## Self-Referential Many2Many